 Mail and email is being sent to you now to give you personalized details about how your accounts and services are changing.
 Please keep an eye on your mailbox and inbox for more information.

 Both banks have strong brand and name recognition and solid reputations throughout the South.
-Selecting First Horizon was a thoughtful and collaborative process and both companies agreed that First Horizon was strategically the right fit for the blended brand and similar cultures.
-In October 2019, First Horizon went through a massive transformation converting their brand from First Tennessee to First Horizon.
+Selecting First Horizon was a thoughtful and collaborative process, and both companies agreed that First Horizon was strategically the right fit for the blended brand and similar cultures.
+In October 2019, First Horizon went through a massive transformation converting its brand from First Tennessee to First Horizon.

-Even though our companies have legally merged, each bank will service clients separately until operating systems have been converted, which is expected to occur in 2021.
-For now, continue to bank as you normally would, including mobile and online services, and rest assured that we will communicate any changes to your account(s) well in advance.
+Even though our companies have legally merged, each back will service clients separately until operating systems have been converted, which is scheduled for the weekend of February 18-21, 2022.
+For now, continue to bank as you normally would, including mobile and online services, and be on the lookout for mail and email with more information.

 Yes, please continue to use your current checks, debit/credit cards and deposit tickets until we notify you otherwise.
 Any changes to your account(s) will be communicated well in advance.